frostybiscuit/YASB-Setup/README.md

  - Rename **config.public.yaml** to **config.yaml**
  - Rename **.env.sample** to **.env**
  - *(Optional)* Open the **.env** file and change the Weather API key and location if you want to use the weather widget
+ - Install the [JetBrainsMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/latest/download/JetBrainsMono.zip) for the icons to work

 ## Configuration